Logan (film character): Fall of the X-Men, death, and legacy

-Eventually, Logan and Laura arrive at Eden, a safe haven run by Rictor and former Transigen test subjects.
-There, Logan learns that the children will make an eight-mile journey across the forest to the Canadian-American border and entrusts Laura to lead before departing on his own.
-But when the children are located and captured, Logan uses a mutant serum provided by Rictor to restore his strength and healing factor.
-After the serum wears off, he meets Zander Rice, who reveals that he created a genetically engineered anti-mutant virus, affecting all the world's mutants to boss impair their powers and the rate of new mutants being born.
+Logan and Laura arrive at Eden, a safe haven run by Rictor and former Transigen test subjects.
+There, Logan learns that the children will make an eight-mile journey across the forest to the Canada–United States border and entrusts Laura to lead before departing on his own.
+When the children are located and captured, Logan uses a mutant serum provided by Rictor to restore his full strength and healing factor.
+After the serum wears off, he meets Rice, who reveals himself as the engineer of the mutant decline.
 In retribution for Rice's actions, he shoots and kills the scientist.

-Without his healing factor, Logan is no match for his clone, who impales Logan with a tree.
+With an overdose of the serum leaving him exhausted, Logan is no match for his clone, who impales Logan with a tree.
 Laura shoots the clone in the head with an adamantium bullet that Logan had kept with him for years.
 Logan tells Laura not to become the weapon that she was made to be, and after she tearfully acknowledges him as her father, he dies peacefully in her arms.
 Laura and the children bury him before continuing the journey across the border.
-Laura places Logan's cross-shaped grave marker on its side to create an "X" to honor him as the last of the X-Men.
+Laura tilts Logan's cross-shaped grave marker onto its side to create an "X", honoring him as the last of the X-Men.

 It is later revealed that Logan was Earth-10005's "anchor being", an entity of extreme importance to the timeline, which begins to destabilize after his death.
-This catches the attention of Paradox, a rogue Time Variance Authority (TVA) agent, who decides to use the "Time Ripper", a machine that mercy-kills timelines, on Earth-10005.
-In an attempt to save his reality, Wade Wilson from the revised timeline time-travels to scour Logan's grave for signs of survival, only to find his adamantium skeleton remains, which he uses to fight off TVA forces.
+This catches the attention of Paradox, a rogue agent of the Time Variance Authority (TVA).
+He decides to use the "Time Ripper", a machine that mercy-kills timelines, on Earth-10005.
+In an attempt to save his reality, Wade Wilson from the revised timeline time travels to find Logan, only to find his adamantium skeleton remains, which he uses to fight off TVA forces.

-Multiple variants of Logan appear in Deadpool & Wolverine (2024), mostly portrayed by Jackman.